Syllabus for Honors and CP Biology

-Chemistry will use inquiry methods and Socratic questioning, small group discussion, and modeling to enhance student achievement in science.
+Biology will use inquiry methods and Socratic questioning, small group discussion, and modeling to enhance student achievement in science.
 Students will learn materials, chemical reactions, thermodynamics and mathematical and analytical techniques.
-The honors and academic chemistry courses are similar in content, however the honors courses will be more rigorous and move at a more rapid pace than the academic classes.
-Students who complete chemistry will be prepared to take honors or academic biology, AP chemistry or AP physics in the following year as deemed appropriate by their performance.
+The honors and academic biology courses are similar in content, however the honors courses will be more rigorous and move at a more rapid pace than the academic classes.

 You will be expected to adhere to all rules stated in the Kingsway Student Handbook (available on the Kingsway website).
 In addition, please keep these expectations in mind:

 - Come to class prepared to learn.
 Remember a notebook, notes, a pen/pencil, your calculator and all work.
 You will not be permitted to go back to your locker to get items you forgot.

 - Treat all students with the same (if not more) respect than you expect for yourself.
 Insults and disparaging language will never be tolerated.